gabrielelana/vim-markdown/README.md

 # Github Flavored Markdown for Vim
-A complete environment to create Markdown files with a syntax highlight that don't suck!
+A complete environment to create Markdown files with a syntax highlight that don't sucks!

 ## Features
 * Strong support for the Markdown flavor implemented by Github: what you see in Vim is what you get on Github